-The Commission launched the European Solidarity Corps in a December 2016 communication, and this proposed regulation aims to set the legal basis for the Corps, defining the budgetary and implementation arrangements for the initiative as well as setting specific objectives and defining key terms.
-The Corps would have a very strong volunteering strand on the one hand and a much smaller occupational strand on the other.
+The Commission launched the European Solidarity Corps in a December 2016 communication, and the present proposal for a regulation would set its legal basis, define the budgetary and implementation arrangements, specify objectives and define key terms.
+The Corps would have a volunteering strand on the one hand and a smaller occupational strand (traineeships and jobs) on the other.
 All placements focus on solidarity actions and will last between 2 to 12 months.

 - October 2017: ‘European Solidarity Corps‘ (1st edition)

 |Proposal for a Regulation of the European Parliament and of the Council laying down the legal framework of the European Solidarity Corps and amending Regulations (EU) No 1288/2013, (EU) No 1293/2013, (EU) No 1303/2013, (EU) No 1305/2013, (EU) No 1306/2013 and Decision No 1313/2013/EU|

 |Committee responsible:||Culture and Education (CULT)||COM(2017) 262 of 30.5.2017

 procedure ref.: 2017/0102(COD)

 Ordinary legislative procedure (COD) (Parliament and Council on equal footing – formerly ‘co-decision’)